AdobeDocs/journey-optimizer.en/help/using/start/user-interface.md

 >[!CONTEXTUALHELP]
 >id="ajo_journey_priority"
 >title="Priority"
->abstract=""Assign a priority score to the journey, ranging from 0 to 100.
+>abstract="Assign a priority score to the journey, ranging from 0 to 100.
 A higher number indicates a higher priority.
 When two journeys use the same surface, Journey Optimizer will select the journey with the highest priority score.
 If the journeys have the same score, the journey that was most recently modified will be chosen."